econoalchemist/Foundation-Passport/08 Passport + Sparrow.md

   <img width="450" src="assets/passport123.jpg">
 </p>

-The passport will display the change, amount of any, press <kbd>CONTINUE</kbd>.
+The passport will display the change amount, if any, press <kbd>CONTINUE</kbd>.
 Next, the network fee will be displayed, if everything looks correct, press <kbd>SIGN</kbd>.
 Then the Passport will save the signed `.psbt` to the microSD card.
 You can remove the microSD card and press <kbd>CONTINUE</kbd> then shut down your Passport.

 <p align="center">
   <img width="300" src="assets/passport124.jpg">